SFDO-Tooling/CumulusCI/docs/robot_new.rst

 * ``Documentation``, which describes the purpose of the test suite
 * ``Tag``, which lets a user associate individual test cases with a label

 The resource ``cumulusci/robotframework/Salesforce.robot`` comes with CumulusCI and automatically inherits useful configuration and keywords for Salesforce testing.
 The ``Salesforce.robot`` file is the primary method of importing all keywords and variables provided by CumulusCI, so it's best practice for the file to be the first item imported in a test file under ``Settings``.
-It also imports the `CumulusCI Library <Keywords.html#file-cumulusci.robotframework.CumulusCI>`_, the `Salesforce Library <LINK TODO>`, the third-party `SeleniumLibrary <http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html>`_ for browser testing via Selenium, and these most commonly used robot libraries.
+It also imports the `CumulusCI Library <Keywords.html#file-cumulusci.robotframework.CumulusCI>`_, the `Salesforce Library <LINK TODO>`, the third-party `SeleniumLibrary <http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html>`_ for browser testing via Selenium, and these most commonly used Robot libraries.

 * `Collections <http://robotframework.org/robotframework/latest/libraries/Collections.html>`_
 * `OperatingSystem <http://robotframework.org/robotframework/latest/libraries/OperatingSystem.html>`_